 In 2018, Steve gave an updated seminar called "Inventories and Accounts for Minors & Disabled Persons in Cook County, Illinois in 2018."
 The presentation, and all materials, are online and available for free.
 Attorneys may view the seminar for 1 hour of CLE credit.
 Guardians can watch this seminar to learn more about how lawyers develop Inventories and Accounts (also called "Accountings").

 In 2016, Steve gave a seminar on "Real Property Transfers From Guardianship and Decedent Estates In Cook County, Illinois."
 Again, the presentation and all materials are online and available for free, and attorneys may view the seminar for 1 hour of CLE credit.
 Non-lawyers who are presently serving as Guardian, Executor, or Administrator are also welcome to learn more about some of the complexities associated with real estate and the probate process.

 In 2015, Steve gave an updated seminar called "Administration of Small, Uncontested Decedent Estates in Cook County, Illinois in 2015."
-Again, the presentation and all materials are online and available for free, and attorneys may view the seminar for 1 hour of CLE credit.
-Others are encouraged to watch this for a deeper insight into what a lawyer must do to assist a representative of a Decedent Estate.
+However, in 2019, CVLS produced a more current seminar titled "Nuts and Bolts of Decedent’s Estates."
+Again, the presentation and all materials are online and available for free.
+Materials from my 2015 seminar can be downloaded below.
+Attorneys may view the seminar for 1 hour of CLE credit.
+Others are encouraged to explore this for a deeper insight into what a lawyer must do to assist a representative of a Decedent Estate.